ryanchynoweth44/DBR_DetlaLake_Rust/README.md

 This repository is designed for running Rust workloads against Databricks datasets.
 It includes:

-- Collection of data from the Databricks [REST API](https://docs.databricks.com/api/workspace/catalogs/list)
+- Collection of data from the Databricks [REST API](https://docs.databricks.com/api/workspace/catalogs)
 - Reading data directly from storage using the Unity Catalog APIs for metadata
-- A UI for exploring datasets

 The goal is to integrate Rust and Polars/Spark/Datafusion with Databricks datasets.
 Here is the high level workflow that occurs behind the scenes after the user authenticates and looks to read data using rust.